Venice in winter — history, art and gondolas

 There are vegetarian and vegan cicchetti options available too.
 During winter, you’ll meet more locals at the bacari.
 The more rustic and no-frills the bacaro, the better.

 Once you find a good one, I encourage you to try at least 3 cicchetti.
 Pair it with a glass of local wine and soak up the local atmosphere.

 Desserts in Venice

-During carnival that takes place in Venice in February, another seasonal sweet favourite is Venetian crostoli.
-These sweet crispy pastries are served with a sprinkling of sugar and are a common sight during carnival.
+During carnival that takes place in Venice in February, another seasonal sweet favorite is Venetian crostoli.

 A favourite Venetian treat during winter and carnival, frittelle